 Blackmans Lake is located within the City of Snohomish, just east of Hwy 9.
 It has an area of 62.9 acres and an average depth of 14 feet.
 The watershed is 510.7 acres and is about 50% developed.

 There are two City of Snohomish parks located on the lake.
 Hill Park is located on the eastern shore and has two ADA accessible fishing docks.
 Ferguson Park is on the southeast shore and includes a boat launch.
 Gas powered boats are not permitted.

 The Washington Department of Fish and Wildlife (WDFW) maintains informational pages for each lake in Washington that contain information including fish stocking schedules, fishing prospects calendar, and boat launch information.

 As part of Snohomish County's Lake Management Program, County staff and volunteer lake monitors have been tracking the health of area lakes since 1992.
-The findings for Blackmans lake are compiled in the annual in-depth lake health report and summarized in the lake report card below (report cards coming soon).
+The findings for Blackmans lake are compiled in the annual in-depth lake health report below.
 You may also view the raw water quality data in our online water quality database.

 - Blackmans Bathymetric Map - This map shows contour lines of equal depth similar to a topographic map.
 Public access sites are also indicated when applicable.